 A Brief History of Logan

-The Logan region was originally inhabited by Aboriginals from two major language groups; the Yugambeh and the Jaggera.
-Their first contact with Europeans occurred when the Commandant of the Moreton Bay Penal Settlement, Captain Patrick Logan explored the river in 1826.
+The Aboriginal people’s first contact with Europeans occurred when the Commandant of the Moreton Bay Penal Settlement, Captain Patrick Logan explored the river in 1826.
 He described the river as running through the finest tract of land he had seen in this or any other country and he named it the Darling, in honour of the Governor.
 However the Governor returned the complement by renaming the river the Logan, in recognition of Logan's enthusiasm and efficiency.

 Once the Penal Settlement based in Brisbane was closed in 1841 land was quickly taken up by squatters.
 Cedar getters were busily extracting the best of the timber from along the Logan and other rivers in the region.
 The first leases of land in the Logan area were issued from 1849 and immigration was encouraged following the separation from New South Wales in 1859.
 The declaration of the Logan and Eight Mile Plains Agricultural Reserves in 1862 led to extensive settlement of the area, initially by Irish and English settlers and then German immigrants.